CIBOLib/CIBOLib.github.io/InterneTools/equality_terminator/readme_equality_terminator.md

 However I do not expect this to be the case in any files of the collection.
 That is why the Python script just splits the lines.

 ## 2)

 On page 17:  "Several RHS vectors can exist.
 The name of each RHS vector appears in Field 2.
 However, only the first RHS vector is selected when a problem is read.
 Additional RHS vectors are discarded."

 Therefore the script discards every other rhs with anonther RHS identifier than the first one.
 I assume this may lead to smaller or equal sized results without changing the actual semantic of the mps.

+## 3)

+regarding the aux file: I assume that the sections are contiguous.
+Example:
+LR 1
+LO 4
+LR 2

+would result in a not valid aux file.